WillyKind/Hello-World/README.md

 Hi Humans!

-WillyKind here, I loke Node.js and Coffiescript (that's what i'm made of!) i've had tacos on the moon and find them far superior to Earth tacos.
+WillyKind here, I like Node.js and Coffiescript (that's what i'm made of!) i've had tacos on the moon and find them far superior to Earth tacos.